aihtn2708/Diagnostic-Analysis/README.md

 # What is Diagnostic Analysis?
 Diagnostic analysis is a method used to understand the reasons behind certain outcomes or trends.
 It helps identify patterns, causes, and correlations in data.
 Think of it as a way to diagnose why things happen, similar to how a doctor diagnoses a patient's symptoms to find out what's causing an illness.

-## Application in Logistics, Transportation, and Delivery Sectors
+## Application in  Sectors: Logistics, Transportation, etc...
 ### 1. Logistics

 - Problem: Delays in deliveries.